HONOLULU (KHON2) – We all make use of our island roadways. But, how many of us pay attention to their given names?

 Did you know you could learn more about Hawaiʻi if you did?

-Our weekly “Aloha Authentic” segment highlights various streets across the island chain so we can dig into those names, and in turn, learn something new.
+Our weekly “Aloha Authentic” segment highlights various streets across the islands so we can dig into those names, and in turn, learn something new.

 Did you know?
 Now you do!